securego/gosec/README.md

 ```

 Most of the MarshallJSON/UnmarshalJSON are removed except the one for PropertyBag which is handy to inline the additional properties.
 The rest can be removed.
-The URI,ID, UUID, GUID were renamed so it fits the Golang convention defined [here](https://github.com/golang/lint/blob/master/lint.go#L700)
+The URI,ID, UUID, GUID were renamed so it fits the Go convention defined [here](https://github.com/golang/lint/blob/master/lint.go#L700)

 ### Tests